sfdchana/agentic-agenda/journal/notes.md

 * thundering herd problem: when a server is down, we anticipate that once its back up the retries will come in from the client all at once.
 Therefore assigning randomness or jitter to client requests allows breathing time in between so the server can recover instead of all the retries coming at once.

 July 28:
+- a workflow beats an agent when a pre-identified set of tasks will always be applicable
+- the augmented llm is basically the building blocks of all llm agents/workflows  - retrieval (pull context), tools(which functions), memory(carry information across steps).